Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 | High Value | 11.3K | 4.2K | 3.9K |
 | Low Value | 11.2K | 3.8K | 3.7K |

 **Key insight — the Dormant High Value problem:** $4.9M in revenue belongs to Dormant High Value customers.
 This is the single largest revenue block in the entire dataset, and it sits in lapsed customers.
-These 11,300 people have already demonstrated willingness to make high-value purchases — they simply haven't returned.
-A targeted win-back campaign for this cohort is the highest-ROI opportunity on the board.
+These 11,300 people have already demonstrated willingness to make high-value purchases; they simply haven't returned.
+*A targeted win-back campaign for this cohort is the highest-ROI opportunity on the board.*

 A second structural signal: across all value segments, Dormant customers **outnumber** Recent customers roughly 3:1.
 The platform is accumulating lapsed customers faster than it is developing active ones.

 ---